nathanboachie/BBB-PPP/README.md

 #### A) Building the software

 This portion of the solver computes the temporal evolution of the bubble and fluid-fluid interface boundaries.
-It may be run as stand-alone and can be built from the terminal with the following command lines:
+It may be run as stand-alone and can be built from the terminal with the following command lines on Linux systems:

 ```
 $ cd Bubble_Dynamics/